 On a more positive note, the natural beauty of the region is outstanding, especially the sweeping west coast which I was lucky enough to be driven along one weekend.
 I also had the chance to learn to drive on the right side of the road which was a bit nerve-wracking at first.

-During the winter many business are closed and the beaches empty, but in the summer they are packed with surfers.
+During the winter many businesses are closed and the beaches are empty, but in the summer they are packed with surfers.

 Temperatures reach up to 40 °C at the height of summer.